matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

     the users to select a method.
 14. Alice and Bob compare the strings shown by their devices, and tell their devices if they match or not.
+15. Assuming they match, Alice and Bob's devices each calculate Message Authentication Codes (MACs) for:
+    * the keys that they wish to verify (usually their device ed25519 key and their master cross-signing key)
-15. Assuming they match, Alice and Bob's devices calculate the HMAC of their own device keys and a comma-separated sorted list of the key IDs that they wish the other user to verify, using SHA-256 as the hash function.
-The HMAC calculation is defined [below](#mac-calculation).
+    * the list of key IDs that they wish the other user to verify.

+    The MAC calculation is defined [below](#mac-calculation).
 16. Alice's device sends Bob's device an `m.key.verification.mac` message containing the MAC of Alice's device keys and the MAC of her key IDs to be verified.
 Bob's device does the same for Bob's device keys and key IDs concurrently with Alice.
-17. When the other device receives the `m.key.verification.mac` message, the device calculates the HMAC of its copies of the other device's keys given in the message, as well as the HMAC of the comma-separated, sorted, list of key IDs in the message.
+17. When the other device receives the `m.key.verification.mac` message, the device calculates the MAC of its copies of the other device's keys given in the message, as well as the MAC of the comma-separated, sorted, list of key IDs in the message.
 The device compares these with the HMAC values given in the message, and if everything matches then the device keys are verified.